 6) Shopping Cart Abandoned

-People often don’t complete the purchase they set out with intent on completing.
+People often don’t complete the purchase they set out with the intent on completing.
 There are a lot of distractions in the world so you have to use email to bring them back.

 When someone abandons their cart that’s a good opportunity for you.
 Take the opportunity to email them and let them know they left something in their cart.
 This is a great way to bring them back to make the purchase.

-There’s been a few times where I can say I had a genuine interest in completing a purchase but got distracted.
+There have been a few times where I can say I had a genuine interest in completing a purchase but got distracted.
 Thanks to cart abandonment emails I was reminded to head back to the website and complete the purchase.
 I did and they got my money.